 Here is the part that CDP vendors skip: these three problems don't always travel together.
 Problem 1 (data unification) affects every team with more than two SaaS tools.
 Problem 2 (identity resolution) only matters if you have significant anonymous traffic you need to match to known users.
 Problem 3 (audience orchestration) only matters if your marketing team runs sophisticated multi-channel campaigns with suppression lists and real-time triggers.

 Most teams under 200 people have Problem 1.
-Few have Problem 2 or 3 at a scale that justifies a CDP.
+Few have Problem 2 or 3 at a scale that justifies an enterprise CDP.

-When you actually need a CDP: the data scale and team size thresholds
+When you actually need an enterprise CDP: the data scale and team size thresholds

-Do you need a CDP?
+Do you need an enterprise CDP?
 Use these three tests.
-If you answer yes to two or more, a CDP is likely worth evaluating.
+If you answer yes to two or more, an enterprise CDP is likely worth evaluating.

 Test 1: Anonymous-to-known volume.
 Do you have 100,000+ monthly anonymous visitors that you need to match to known customer profiles across devices and sessions?
 If your product is B2B SaaS with a login wall, most of your valuable users are already identified.
 Identity resolution matters when you have a high-traffic content site, an e-commerce storefront, or a freemium product with massive anonymous usage.